LeDuy-Vu/CS-147-Project/README.md

 # CS-147-Project-Half-Precision-Arithmetic
-Implement arithmetic operations to handle half precision numbers in MIPS instructions
+For the solo project from my Computer Architecture class, I implemented arithmetic operations for half precision numbers in MIPS.
+MIPS instructions have functions to handle single and double precision numbers, but not half precision.
+Using Mars 4.5 (MIPS Assembler and Runtime Simulattor), I wrote MIPS code using algorithms to convert numbers between different precisions and provide basic arithmetic functions.
+You can download the latest version of Mars here: http://courses.missouristate.edu/kenvollmar/mars/